wieslawsoltes/NXUI/README.md

 # Generate

-The source generators are executed automatically when building the **NXUI** project.
+The source generators are executed automatically when building the **NXUI** project using a custom MSBuild task.
 If you prefer to run them manually you can still use the console application:

 C#
 ```bash